 At 31, Cammalleri likely won't last as long in the role as Iginla did, but his veteran know-how would make a solid bridge until the next generation of players is ready, a group that includes forwards Sven Baertschi, Mikael Backlund, Sean Monahan and John Gaudreau, and defensemen Patrick Sieloff and John Ramage.

-Following the trade of Rick Nash to the New York Rangers last summer, the Blue Jackets opted to go with a rotating cast of assistant captains last season.
+Following the trade of Rick Nash to the New York Rangers last summer, the Blue Jackets opted to go with a rotating cast of alternate captains last season.
 President of hockey operations John Davidson said the team could go that way again this season.

 Asked recently by NHL.com about naming a new captain, Davidson replied, "I don't anticipate it [soon].
 We don't talk about it.
 When that happens, it'll happen."